gammasoft71/xtd/docs/documentation/eBook/first_programs.md

 # First programs in xtd.forms

 In this chapter, we will cover the basics needed to create [xtd.forms](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html) applications.
 We will create our first simple example, show how to display an icon.
 Next we will create a simple example demonstrating usage of an event.
-Finally, we will see how widgets communicate in [xtd.forms](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html) applications.
+Finally, we will see how controls communicate in [xtd.forms](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html) applications.

 ## A simple application